Professional Presence Every Day

 Get Thrifty

 How do you want to present yourself to the world?
-The clothes part, that’s the easy part.
+The clothes part is the easy part.
 There is no excuse for dressing inappropriately.
 And it doesn’t have to break the bank.
 The average American spends 4% of their annual income on clothes.

 I was in a thrift shop looking for an argyle sweater vest (for a golf commercial).
-I asked an employee if she had seen any.
+I asked an employee if she had seen any of them.
 She said she wasn’t familiar with that brand.
 That brand?
 Argyle is a pattern, a print.

 She said, “I wear what fits, and what I can afford.”
 I was at a thrift store.
 I get compliments every day on my clothes.
-Your clothes need not be expensive to be professional.
+Your clothes do not need to be expensive to be professional.
 You just need to know what to look for.

 3 Rules